cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - should we assign "New" work type to anything that doesn't have a work type?
 - facility type "Corridor Plan" (and similalry the ProjecType) attribute - what to do with these?
 - the "Miscellaneous" facility type is usually referencing an SRTS id that we're not currently handling.
 There's also athe "Project Type" property that we're not handling"
-- we are converting unmatched signals to intersection improvement components
+- we are converting unmatched signals to intersection improvement components: review these with AMD
 - how to handle entities that don't exist in moped. see https://docs.google.com/spreadsheets/d/1mRvElKNrswuWKga_I1iHSD4-5J9m4UsOuB8n5oyGvDs/edit#gid=1400142967
 - some project descriptions missing